 The large size of trucks also makes them susceptible to rollovers and jackknifes.
 These occur when a trucker must come to a sudden stop, and his or her trailer swings out to the side of the cab.
 In some situations, this can leave the drivers of other vehicles with little chance to avoid a crash.

 Finally, the nature of the trucking industry itself contributes to many incidents.
 Strict deadlines mean that truckers may be on the road for a dozen hours a day or more—despite federal regulations limiting their legal drive times.
 The resulting fatigue or drowsiness decreases a driver’s ability to remain aware of his or her surroundings or make the necessary adjustments to avoid a collision with another vehicle.
-A Charlottesville, Virginia, truck accident lawyer could provide more information about the common causes of truck accidents and take the lead in investigating your specific case.
+A Charlottesville truck accident attorney could provide more information about the common causes of truck accidents and take the lead in investigating your specific case.

 Before a truck accident victim can recover compensation, the injured person must prove that another person’s wrongful actions caused the accident and led to the injuries.
 Most of the time, the misconduct involved is not deliberate.
 However, even if someone does not intend to cause an accident, if he or she fails to meet obligations and that failure causes harm, that person may be held liable for the result.